Best Calf Exercises for Women: Good Routines, Great Results

 Stretching Your Calves

-After you finish all your calf exercises for women make sure you stretch!
+After you finish all your calf exercises, make sure you stretch!
 All calf workouts should end with a nice deep stretch.
 Stretching is extremely important for keeping your muscles long, lean, and healthy and can also prevent other nasty side-effects like knee, hip and back pain.
 Because the two muscles in your calves work differently, they also need to be stretched differently.
 The leg needs to be straight to stretch the gastrocnemius, but to isolate the soleus you need to stretch the calf with your knee bent.
 So, for best results, perform a 30 second calf stretch on each calf with your leg straight and again with it bent.

 One of our favorite ways to stretch our calves is with downward dog.
 It not only gives you a solid calf stretch, it also hits your hamstrings, which also have a tendency to be chronically tight.
 Moving your feet in a pedaling action while holding the pose (alternately lifting one heel off the floor at a time) will give you a more intense calf stretch.
 Just remember to keep breathing and don’t force the stretch — you don’t want a pulled calf muscle!